onepointerT/duneScript/dbion/README.md

 * `_dbiondbdir` must then include a file `mapping.json` with the content like in the manually created file `dbiondb/example_test/mapping.json` with a mathing of 100 % of its content

-#### Syntax and semantics of lookups
+#### Syntax and semantics of lookups and lookup variables

 In a mapping of joins, rjoins or requests, a field value is referenced with a trailing '$'
 - '**' indicates any value, even when there is a list of values or a list of lists or similar
 - '*rjoins*' matches any ID of the JSON field rjoins: {}
-- Similar, '*$tablename1.tablename2.id*' algorithmically matches any ID of the dbion table tablename1.tablename2 field value id
+- Similar, '*$tablename1/tablename2.id*' algorithmically matches any ID of the dbion table tablename1/tablename2 field value id
 - $Path.Field means, that a field value is to be looked up
-- $tablename1.#tablename2.fieldA means, that tablename2 will be subsituted by the table id and fieldA is then looked up
+- $tablename1/#tablename2.fieldA means, that tablename2 will be subsituted by the table id and fieldA is then looked up
 - $#Path.Field would dereference path to its table ids and then lookup field
 - #$Path.Field would first lookup $Path.Field and then dereference Path (e.g. useful for compare conditions and storing after lookup)
 - $$Path[.[FieldA,FieldB]] can lookup a whole set of table data